 If you own or operate rental accommodation and have been in contact with someone who needs to self-isolate, you should consider the implications.
-The majority of people who need to self-isolate, especially those returning from overseas, will be healthy.
+The majority of people who need to self-isolate will be healthy.
 If they self-isolate properly and cleaners follow appropriate guidelines, there should be no risk to you or your future customers.

 Your emotional and mental health is important.
 It is normal to feel stressed or lonely when self-isolating, but there are some things you can do to feel better.
-See our advice for wellbeing in self-isolation.
+See our advice for wellbeing.

 Reach out to your usual supports, like family and friends, and talk about how you feel.
 We also recommend sticking to a routine such as having regular mealtimes, bedtimes and exercising.